What are Rich Snippets and How to Get Them?

 How to get rich snippets for ecommerce stores

-Every ecommerce CMS offers its solutions for how to implement rich snippets, be it special extensions or detailed documentation for developers.
+Also consider that every ecommerce CMS offers its solutions for how to implement rich snippets, be it special extensions or detailed documentation for developers.
 Let’s look at what you can do with schema markup in Shopify and Magento.

 Adding rich snippet markup for Shopify stores